-Exercise 3.1 (p2), 45 points The rod component of the DiscoPygal software package, which is available for download from the course Moodle page, comes with a rudimentary PRM solver, basicPRM, for the rod-among-polygons motion planning problem.
+Exercise 3.1 (p2), 45 points The rod component of the DiscoPygal software package, which is available for download from the course website (you need to download the new version), comes with a rudimentary PRM solver, basicRodPRM, for the rod-among-polygons motion planning problem.

-Possible improvements to the solver include, but are not limited to1: careful choice of the number of neareast-neighbors to connect to (or if you use neighbors in a ball-the radius of the ball), more efficient collision detection, lowering the sampling rate while still being conservative.2
+Possible improvements to the solver include, but are not limited to: careful choice of the number of neareast-neighbors to connect to (or if you use neighbors in a ball-the radius of the ball), more efficient collision detection, lowering the sampling rate while still being conservative.

-(a) Choose one aspect of improvement (or more if you wish), and implement it.
-Write a brief description of your PRM planner and its major improvements over the original given version.

-(b) There are a couple of scenarios in the package that you download.
-Design a few more (three or more) scenarios of varying difficulty for your planner, from easy to hard, including at least one instance that is densely populated with obstacles.

-(c) Design experiments to compare between the performance of the original solver and your improved version.
-Measures of performance include: success rate, running time, number of samples needed to reach a solution when one exists, number of milestones.
-(You may choose to report on path quality.
-However, this will be the focus of future exercises.)
-Report on the experimental results.

-(d) Try two different distance measures (of your choice/design) between a pair of configurations.
+- (a) Choose one aspect of improvement (or more if you wish), and implement it.
+Write a brief description of your PRM planner and its major improvements over the original given version. - (b) There are a couple of scenarios in the package that you download.
+Design a few more (three or more) scenarios of varying difficulty for your planner, from easy to hard, including at least one instance that is densely populated with obstacles. - (c) Design experiments to compare between the performance of the original solver and your improved version.
+Report on the experimental results. - (d) Try two different distance measures (of your choice/design) between a pair of configurations.
 Design, carry out, and report on experiments that show the effect of the choice of a distance measure on the performance of the planner.

 Exercise 3.2 (p2), 30 points Implement an RRT solver for the rod problem.
 (You can use ingredients from your PRM solver.)

-(a) Briefly describe your RRT planner.
+Briefly describe your RRT planner.
 Compare the performance of your PRM vs. your RRT solver, and report on experimental results.